- Endangered species

 Please join Earthrace Conservation Organization in supporting the "Lets Face It" campaign started by Peggy Oki by joining her in creating a visual petition to help protect Maui's and Hector's dolphins.

-We need everyone on board to help reach our goal of 5,500 “Let’s Face It” Visual Petitions☆
+We need everyone on board to help reach the goal of 5,500 “Let’s Face It” Visual Petitions☆

 If you have already created a Visual Petition (VP), you know how fun & easy it is to do.
 You can team up with a friend, and its fun for everyone.
 Events such as festivals, parties, gatherings with co-workers and friends are great places for connecting and collecting many more “Let’s Face It” VPs.
 So bring your camera and image of Hector’s / Maui’s Dolphins along with you.